Schuyler Mansion: History

-The Death of Philip Schuyler
+Death of Philip Schuyler

 After Philip Schuyler's death in 1804, the land comprised over one hundred building lots which were divided among his six living children.
 The house itself, however, was wanted by none of Schuyler's offspring, as they had already established themselves elsewhere with spouses and children of their own.
 Therefore, in 1815, Schuyler's mansion was sold to a furrier named John Bryan.
 During Bryan's approximately 29 years living in the mansion, he made a number of changes to the house, including the addition of a vestibule, constructed by local architect, Philip Hooker, which still exists today.
 In 1844, the mansion was purchased by Ezekiel C. McIntosh, the president of the Mohawk and Hudson Railroad Company.
 After McIntosh's death in 1855, his widow, Caroline Carmichael, remarried former U.S. President Millard Fillmore.
 Their wedding took place in the same parlor as the wedding of Alexander Hamilton and Elizabeth Schuyler.
 The newlywed couple left the mansion to live at Fillmore's estate in Buffalo, New York.
 The mansion was then leased to a man named John Tracey and his family.
 The Tracey family were responsible for the removal of any remaining outbuildings that had existed on the property during Philip Schuyler's time.
 In 1882, following the death of Caroline Fillmore, the Traceys vacated the mansion.
 The next owner of the mansion was Lansing Pendleton Jr., a watchman at the local jail.
 His tenancy was short-lived and, in 1886, he sold the house to the Roman Catholic Diocese of Albany for $7,000.
 The mansion was repurposed as an orphanage for infants through children seven years of age that was operated by the Sisters of Charity and called St. Francis de Sales Infant Asylum.
 Under the ownership of the Diocese, the mansion's main parlor was converted into a chapel, and many of the fireplaces were bricked up.
 The orphanage soon ran out of space in the mansion, even after constructing a second building (which was demolished shortly after the orphanage vacated the site).
 It was clear that the Diocese either had to demolish the mansion, or sell it and use the money to buy and build on another site.
 The sisters in charge of the asylum were enthusiastic about the notion of preservation, so refused to sell the mansion to anyone besides the state or a "patriotic society.”